 We encourage and invite your involvement in the learning process at Logan Elementary School.
 Research has shown that there is a direct correlation between parent involvement and student achievement.
 You can play a big part in your child’s success in school.
 You will need to read and sign the Parent-School Compact and return it to your child’s homeroom teacher as soon as possible.
 Parents are encouraged to join and actively participate in our Parent/Teacher Organization (PTO), School Improvement Council (SIC), and Logan Foundation.

 Richland School District One has published a Code of Conduct booklet that students, parents and guardians are expected to read.
 These guidelines include rules and regulations involving weapons, drugs, truancy, and assault violations.
-Also noted are disciplinary procedures that will be taken when violations of rules occur.
+Also, noted are disciplinary procedures that will be implemented when violations of rules occur.
 Logan Elementary School expects all students, parents, and/or guardians to read this booklet and to abide by all procedures.

 Harassment, Intimidation or Bullying